1992 United States Senate elections: Retirements

 Three Republicans and four Democrats retired instead of seeking re-election.
 One Democrat also retired instead of finishing the unexpired term.

 Defeats

 One Republican and three Democrats sought re-election but lost either in the primary or general election.
 One Republican also sought election to finish the term but lost in the special election.

+Post-election changes

+Two Democrats resigned and were replaced by appointees.
+In Texas, a 1993 special election was held prior to the 1994 United States Senate elections, where Kay Bailey Hutchison won the special election to succeed Democratic appointee Bob Krueger, who lost election to finish the term.